| What | Connect your preferred AI

 Teamwork.com MCP server URL, though the setup

-flow differs slightly by platform.
+flow differs by platform.
+Use the guides

 Example AI